gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ## Entity Manipulation

-Unlike with blocks, that use plethora of vastly different querying functions, entities are queried with `query` function and altered via `modify` function.
+Unlike with blocks, that use a plethora of vastly different querying functions, entities are queried with the `query` function and altered via the `modify` function.
 Type of information needed or values to be modified are different for each call.

 Using `~` (in) operator is an alias for `query`.
-Especially useful if a statement has no arguments, which in this case can be radically simplified
+Especially useful if a statement has no arguments, which in this case can be radically simplified:

 <pre>
 query(p, 'name') <=> p ~ 'name'     // much shorter and cleaner